Skip to the main content

 • Minimum Education 6 years post-secondary

 Geneticists must have an advanced degree in genetics or a related biological field, such as evolution, microbiology, or biochemistry.
-They need to have knowledge in and an aptitude for biochemistry.
+They need to have knowledge in and an aptitude for biochemistry and molecular biology.

 Most geneticists begin their studies in a 4-year bachelor of science (B.Sc.) degree program in a biological science.
-They may then go on to complete a master of science (M.Sc.) or doctoral (PhD) degree in genetics.
-However, some go on to a medical doctor (MD) degree, followed by specialty training and further study in a genetics program.
+They may then go on to complete a master of science (M.Sc.) or doctoral (PhD) degree in a genetics-related area of study.
+From there, those interested in academia go on to do 1-2 postdoctoral projects and then apply for faculty positions at universities, colleges, medical schools, or institutes.
+Alternatively, some go on to pursue a medical doctor (MD) degree, followed by specialty training and further study in a genetics program.

 All geneticists need to follow the latest research to keep up with new developments and discoveries in a rapidly advancing field.